 Common reed grass (Phragmites) is a tall, invasive perennial wetland grass ranging in height from 3-15 feet.
 The plant produces horizontal rhizomes that grow on or beneath the ground and produce roots and vertical stalks.
 The rhizomes allow the plant to form large colonies.
-The stiff, hollow stalks support leaf blades which are smooth, broad and flat (1-1/2 - 2 inches wide).
+The stiff, hollow stalks support leaf blades that are smooth, broad and flat (1-1/2 - 2 inches wide).

-Phragmites can be cut down or the rhizomes (roots) can be dug up.
+Phragmites grass can be cut down or the rhizomes (roots) can be dug up.
 It will be difficult to control this way because it will regrow from seeds and remaining rhizomes.

 Chemical Application Best Practices

-Anytime you use chemicals treat weeds or algae, please keep in mind the following:
+Anytime you use chemicals treat algae or weeds, please keep in mind the following:

-- Once the weeds have browned, use a Weed Cutter to remove as much dead material as possible.
+- Once the weeds have browned & died, use a weed cutter & rake to remove as much dead material as possible.
 This prevents an accumulation of dead plant material and muck.

-- Treat your pond with the proactive approach to pond management.
+- Take a proactive approach to pond management.
 Use PondClear™, MuckAway™ and Pond Dye to keep your pond looking great.
 For more information, see our article on the Airmax® Ecosystem™